By James Eliot, Markets & Finance Editor

 Hokusai’s iconic woodblock print, The Great Wave off Kanagawa, has been reimagined as a 1-bit pixel art piece, achieving bids over $1 million on platforms like Nifty Gateway.
 This transformation upends conventional ideas about artistry and ownership in the digital age—indicating that what many dismiss as frivolous pixel art may in fact symbolize a significant financial and cultural upheaval.

 As the estimated market size for digital assets balloons to $1 billion by 2025, savvy investors should redefine their perceptions of value in art.
-The recent surge in pixel art, exemplified by Hokusai’s 1-bit masterpiece, underscores the untapped potential within the NFT market.
+The recent surge in pixel art, exemplified by Hokusai’s 1-bit masterpiece, underscores the untapped potential within the NFT market, a subject explored in detail in our analysis of 5 Surprising Lessons from Google’s Evolution of IDEs Over 20 Years.

 What Is 1-Bit Art?